libp2p/rust-libp2p/examples/metrics/README.md

 ## Description

-The example showcases how to run a p2p network with **libp2p** and collect metrics using `libp2p-metrics`.
+The example showcases how to run a p2p network with **libp2p** and collect metrics using `libp2p-metrics` as well as span data via `opentelemetry`.
 It sets up multiple nodes in the network and measures various metrics, such as `libp2p_ping`, to evaluate the network's performance.

 ## Usage